JonnyBanana/Stealth_Shoulder_Surfer/README.md

 As everyone knows usually laptops have the camera on the front (apart from some models with rotating camera, </BR>
 such as some models of Acer Spin Series and Lenovo Yoga Series), so when you shoot you need to move out of</BR>
 the camera frame, otherwise instead of photographing any data, you will be photographing yourself, at least in</BR>
 most of the shots.
-Any excuse, such as bending down to pick up an alleged object dropped on the ground, will more than </BR>
+Any excuse, such as bending down to pick up an alleged object dropped on the ground, will </BR>
-suffice for the purpose.
-Keep in mind that the program generally takes 2/5 seconds before taking the picture, which gives plenty of time to move.
+more than suffice for the purpose.
+Keep in mind that the program generally takes 2/5 seconds before taking the</BR>
+picture, which gives plenty of time to move.

 </BR>